gavinmcfarland/websocket-gateway/README.md

-# WebSocket Gateway
+# Socket.IO Gateway

-A robust WebSocket implementation providing both server and client capabilities.
+Experimenting with a Socket.IO gateway for cross-client communication.

 ## Installation